- Voter registration

 - Voting at the Auditor's Office

-Voters can cast an absentee ballot in-person at the Johnson County Auditor's office before any election.
+Voters can cast an absentee ballot in person at the Johnson County Auditor's office beginning 20 days before any election, through the day before Election Day.
 Ballots must be voted in the office, you cannot take a ballot home with you.
-In-person absentee voting is not available on election day at our office; voters will have to cast ballots at their polling place.

 - Satellite voting